antoine-cottineau/app_linker/readme.md

 }
 ```

 The associated type corresponds to the input type of the parser.
-For example, the following classes are implementation of `Parser` whose associated types are respectively `URL` and `[String: String]`:
+For example, the following classes are implementations of `Parser` whose associated types are respectively `URL` and `[String: String]`:

 ```swift
 // DeeplinkParser.swift